Statement / Bio

 My work is an active research of building extractive forms; furthermore, a nonlinear narrative study that develops dimensions, fragility, and aggregation through hand made processes.
 Its repetition is an act based on curiosity, of multitude and of habit while the approach is outwards, whimsical and rhizomatic.
 Using mold-making processes and techniques, these objects propose a methodology that enjoys invention in transition.
 Forms, often in series, become evidence of the making process.
 They resemble the past and the future but are unlike both.
 In this continuous form-finding, I tend to build relationships between new origins, thoughts, and contradictions.

-Hae Won (first name) Sohn (last name) is a visual artist and craftswoman living in Baltimore, MD and working between Washington DC, Baltimore and New York City.
-She is a 2018-2020 long term resident artist at Baltimore Clayworks and Adjunct Professor of Ceramics at Corcoran School of the Arts and Design at the George Washington University.
+Hae Won (first name) Sohn (last name) is a visual artist and craftswoman currently based in Baltimore, Maryland.
 Coming from Seoul, South Korea; Sohn earned her Bachelor of Fine Arts degree in Ceramics from the College of Design at Kookmin University and her Master of Fine Arts degree from the Ceramics Department at the Cranbrook Academy of Art, Bloomfield Hills, MI.